ALL PHOTOS BY JAPAN ON FOOT 2001/2002

 The middle-aged woman told us that over the years she has seen Japanese wooden sandals fly across the room and regularly hears toy birds that are sensitive to vibration suddenly start twittering in the night.
 Mrs. Sakakida also claims to be able to see the spirit of Kamemaro in his various forms and is, apparently, even visited by the zashiki warashi at her home in neighbouring Aomori prefecture.

+"He often appears as bubble-like formations.
+I also see his face in what are dream-like states, and he asks me to play with him or bring him toys," she told us while Mrs. Saikawa pulled out photographs of her daughter and a friend who had recently stayed in the room.
+Two pictures clearly showed large white blobs hovering over the face of her daughter, while one showed an eerie white outline lingering in the corner of the photograph.
 "If Kamemaro appears to you, your wishes will come true.
 It is believed that men will progress in business and that women will find a rich husband," Mrs. Saikawa said of the spirit of the boy, who was born into Kyoto's aristocratic Fujiwara clan.
 Relations smuggled him up to the Tohoku region after members of his family were slain by a rival clan during the Nambokucho period (1337-1392).
 It is said that the six-year-old Kamemaro was plotting revenge before his life was cut short by an illness.

 "Kamemaro died before he had the chance to seek revenge," Mrs. Sakakida told us.
 "He had many aspirations that he couldn't realize in his own life and that's why he now grants the wishes of those he appears to," explained Sakakida.